-Policy 604 - Hazard Communication Program Training SFMD Volume I - Administrative Policy Manual - 115 5.
-Members shall be provided with an explanation of can obtain and use the appropriate hazard inform work practices, emergency procedures and personal protective equipment (PPE). implemented to protect them from exposure to hazardous chemicals.
-These include appropriate
+Policy 604 - Hazard Communication Program Training SFMD Volume I - Administrative Policy Manual - 115 can obtain and use the appropriate hazard information.
+5. Members shall be provided with an explanation of implemented to protect them from exposure to h work practices, emergency procedures and person